Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Algorithm for Posterior Inference

 For Step (b), the posterior distribution of leaf parameter of major food group $g \in [G]$ is

-Equation \eqref{eq:posterior:eta} is similar to the likelihood function of a Bayesian logistic regression with a normal prior on the mean.
-To improve estimation accuracy, we draw samples from the exact posterior distribution based on the data augmentation approach in \cite{dalla2021polya} by introducing two sets of auxiliary variables that follow P{\'o}lya-Gamma distributions and logistic distributions in the Gibbs sampler.
+To improve estimation accuracy, we draw samples from the exact posterior distribution by introducing two sets of auxiliary variables that follow P{\'o}lya-Gamma distributions and logistic distributions in the Gibbs sampler \citep{dalla2021polya}.

-For Step (c), we simply derive the full conditional distribution for each variable and apply a Gibbs sampler.
-We would like to point out that estimating the divergence function hyperparameter $c$ is challenging in DDT-LCM.
-Supplementary Equation \eqref{eq:cond:c} implies that the branch lengths of a DDT tree contain sufficient information for estimating $c$.
-We lack such information to precisely estimate $c$ due to the usually small number of leaves ($K$) used in dietary pattern.
-Recall that the primary focus of our model is to enhance class profile estimation by incorporating a tree prior over classes, estimation of hyperparameter $c$ is not a major concern.
-This is contrasted with \cite{yao2022probabilistic} where more branches are available to infer $c$ under a larger tree with the leaf entities representing $20$ cancer drugs.
+For Step (c), we derive the full conditional distribution for each variable and apply a Gibbs sampler.
+We point out that estimating the divergence function hyperparameter $c$ in DDT-LCM is challenging, due to the typically small number of leaves $K$ in dietary pattern analysis (see equation \eqref{eq:cond:c} of the Supplement).
+However, since our primary goal is to improve pattern estimation by incorporating a tree prior, estimating $c$ is not a major concern.
+This contrasts with \cite{yao2022probabilistic} where a larger tree with 20 cancer drugs as leaves allows for more precise inference of $c$.

-\paragraph{Posterior Summaries} We propose the following strategy for posterior estimation and inference for the tree parameters $(\cT, \bt, \bsigma^2, c)$ and the LCM parameters $(\bTheta, \bZ, \bpi)$.
-Among the tree parameters, the tree structure $(\cT, \bt)$ is obtained via the \textit{maximum a posteriori} (MAP) estimate.
-Although we may make inference entry-wise on the tree-structured covariance matrix using the posterior samples, global inference and uncertainty characterization of the tree structure is still challenging and has been discussed extensively in literature \citep{blom2017accounting,willis2018uncertainty}.
-However, this is not our primary concern in terms of scientific interest.
-We aim to borrow between-class similarities to improve estimation of dietary patterns.
+\paragraph*{Posterior Summaries} We propose the following strategy for posterior estimation and inference for the tree parameters $(\cT, \bt, \bsigma^2, c)$ and the LCM parameters $(\bTheta, \bZ, \bpi)$.
+Among the tree parameters, the tree structure $(\cT, \bt)$ is obtained via the maximal clade credibility (MCC) tree, whose topology achieves the maximum product of posterior clade probabilities and branch lengths are set the median branch lengths for each of the clades \citep{heled2013LookingTrees}.
 Point and interval estimates for the divergence hyperparameter $c$ and diffusion variance $\bsigma^2$ are obtained by posterior means and credible intervals.
 The LCM parameters are computed using the posterior means and credible intervals for the item response probabilities $\bTheta$ and class probability $\pi$.
 Individual memberships $\bZ$ are assigned as the class with highest posterior probability of class assignment.